weltensurfer/2DTagging/README.md

 The entire code is written in **python**, specifically for the `python2` LTS version `2.7`.

 ## 2DTagging Method ##
+This tool extracts the MC-Truth flavour composition and the MPF response in each zone from the input histogramms and determine the jet response for each flavour (uds, c, b and gluon) using the matrix inversion.

 ### Input Format ###
 The input format are separate root files for monte carlo and data containing all required histogramms.
 Required histogramms are MPF response plots including all flavours and for each flavour in a tagging zone.